Miguel Herrera: Tigres UANL

 On 20 May 2021, Herrera was appointed manager of Tigres UANL, replacing Ricardo Ferretti.
 On 9 November 2022, Herrera was dismissed from his job.

 Return to Tijuana

 On 10 February 2023, Club Tijuana announced Herrera as their new manager.
+On 30 April 2024, Tijuana and Herrera parted ways.

+Costa Rica

+On 7 January 2025, the Costa Rican Football Federation announced Herrera as the new manager of the national team.

 Managerial style

 Herrera is a known "Lavolpista", a term used to describe coaches that follow the style and philosophy of Ricardo La Volpe, although Herrera has stated he isn't, arguing he incorporates footballing styles from various other coaches he has trained with.
 Most of them use the 5–3–2 formation with fast wing-backs.
 Herrera has been criticized for deploying a "pyrotechnic" style with offensive and direct game that sometimes leaves the defense vulnerable.
 He transferred over the formation from Club América to national level when he was made Mexico's manager.